dwainscheeren/dwains-lovelace-dashboard/docs/information/update.md

 ## Update 1.2.1 (coming soon)
 * Fixed bug in new reload config version that it doesn't find the config files on some HA setups.
-* Fixed bottom navbar on Android to be smaller in height then on iPhone.
+* Fixed bottom navbar on Android to be smaller in height then on iPhone. (@Rik)

 ## Update 1.2.0